twineworks/tweakflow/README.md

 ```

 See the [getting started](https://twineworks.github.io/tweakflow/getting-started.html) guide for a short guided tour of language features.

+## Language features

+### A simple computation model
+Tweakflow has values and functions acting on them.
+All language constructs like variables, libraries, and modules merely serve to name and organize values and functions into sensible groups.
+Application users do not have to learn any programming paradigms to start using tweakflow expressions.
+If they can use formulas in a spreadsheet application, they can use formulas in your application too.

+### Dynamically typed
+Tweakflow is a dynamically typed language.
+Data types include booleans, strings, longs, doubles, datetimes and functions, as well as nestable lists and dictionaries.
+All data types have literal notations.

+### All data is immutable
+All values in tweakflow are immutable.
+It is always safe to pass values between user expressions and the host application without worrying about mutable state or object identity.

+### All functions are pure
+All functions in tweakflow are pure and free of observable side-effects.
+A tweakflow function, given the same arguments, will always return the same result.
+The host application must take care of all non-pure operations like file I/O.

+### Batteries included
+Tweakflow comes with a [standard library](https://twineworks.github.io/tweakflow/modules/std.html) that allows users to perform common tasks when working with data.
+Your application can limit or extend the standard library to suit its needs.

+### Automatic dependency tracking
+When the application changes an input variable, tweakflow efficiently recalculates the values of any user variables that depend on it.
+Much like a spreadsheet application updates dependent formula cells when a cell changes.

+### Inline documentation and meta-data
+Tweakflow supports documentation annotations as well as arbitrary meta-data on variables, libraries and modules.
+This feature supports interactive help as well as automated generation of project documentation.

+## Using tweakflow standalone
+Tweakflow is designed to be an expression language embedded in a bigger application.
+Much like formula languages are embedded in spreadsheet applications.
+However, for prototyping, development and testing, it can be handy to invoke tweakflow directly.

+See the [tools](https://twineworks.github.io/tweakflow/tools.html) guide, for more information on the tweakflow REPL, runner, and documentation tool.

 ## Embedding
 Evaluating simple expressions is as easy as: